 Funding Local Causes

-The annual High Sheriff Awards provide an opportunity to recognise and celebrate some of the fantastic work and initiatives that voluntary organisations carry out, which enable Hertfordshire to be a better place to live.
+We are delighted to announce that applications for the Hertfordshire High Sheriff Awards are open.
+These annual Awards provide an opportunity to recognise and celebrate fantastic work and initiatives that voluntary organisations carry out, which enable Hertfordshire to be a better place to live.

 Eligibility Criteria